Agents & Models

 /model

 For persistent defaults, choose a default model in the Settings tab (Tab to navigate, Enter to edit).
 The selected model determines which backend is used for new sessions.
+Stored defaults that point at an unavailable backend automatically fall back to the first available backend default instead of leaving the selector on a hidden choice.

 Available Models🔗